-- What is Darwin lacking at the time of the Transmutation Notebooks? - He has an account of heritable variation that can generate new species

-A mechanism-no understanding of how these variants come to be adapted to their environment-no answer to Paley

-September 1838: for amusement Darwin read the Essay on Population (1798) by Rev. Thomas Robert Malthus (1766-1834)

-Malthus, along with Adam Smith and others interested in political economy, sought to discover the laws of society
+- What is Darwin lacking at the time of the Transmutation Notebooks? - He has no account of heritability and how variation can arise and be passed on - He has no understanding of how these variants come to be adapted to their environment--no answer to Paley - September 1838: for amusement Darwin read the Essay on Population (1798) by Rev. Thomas Robert Malthus (1766-1834) - Malthus, along with Adam Smith and others interested in political economy, sought to discover the laws of society